How do I start saving for retirement?

 - With an IRA, you typically get a broad choice of investments, sometimes even more than in a 401(k).
 However, an IRA might not offer the same share classes or fee structures as a 401(k), so you should compare.

-- In certain cases—if you're buying a house, for example—you may be able to withdraw funds from an IRA without having to pay a penalty or pay back the funds.1 With a 401(k), you may borrow money from your account without a penalty (if plan allows for loans), but you must repay the funds to your 401(k) over time.
+- In certain cases—if you're buying a house, for example—you may be able to withdraw funds from an IRA without having to pay a penalty tax (but will pay ordinary income tax on the taxable portion of the distribution) or pay back the funds.
+With a 401(k), you may borrow money from your account without a penalty tax (if plan allows for loans), but you must repay the funds to your 401(k) over time.

-- With an E*TRADE IRA, there are no account fees or minimums, so you can compare with your 401(k) to see if there is any cost advantage.2
+- With an E*TRADE from Morgan Stanley IRA, there are no account fees or minimums, so you can compare with your 401(k) to see if there is any cost advantage.1

 - On the other hand, the maximum contribution limits for an IRA are significantly lower than for a 401(k) (see step 3 for more on that).

-Another nice thing about IRAs is if you change jobs and have an old 401(k) hanging around, you can transfer those assets into an IRA and get the benefits of broad investment choices, individual control, and zero account and maintenance fees.2 It's called a Rollover IRA, and there are several options to think about.3
+Another nice thing about IRAs is if you change jobs and have an old 401(k) hanging around, you can transfer those assets into an IRA and get the benefits of broad investment choices, individual control, and zero account and maintenance fees.1 It's called a Rollover IRA, and there are several options to think about.2

 Remember, it's never too early or too late to plan for a secure financial future.
 These three steps will give you a solid start.

 Ready to take control of your retirement?
 Let us show you your account choices.

 Want to learn more?